-Furthermore, we observe that Adobe Sign also contains an option supporting the use of digital signature technology, notably digital certificate-based advanced electronic signatures and qualified electronic signatures as defined in Article 3 (12) of the eIDAS Regulation.
-Hence, if said option is activated by the user, Adobe Sign can be considered as a business-friendly tool to support and facilitate the process of producing advanced and qualified electronic signatures.
+Furthermore, we observe that Adobe Sign contains an option supporting the use of digital signature technology, notably advanced electronic signatures as defined in Article 3 (11) of the elDAS Regulation and qualified electronic signatures as defined in Article 3 (12) of the elDAS Regulation.
+Hence, if said option, which enables the creation of digital signatures with both desktop and cloud-based deployments, is activated by the user, Adobe Sign is an innovative and business-friendly tool to support and facilitate the process of producing advanced and qualified electronic signatures.
+Moreover, Adobe Sign offers reliable means to guarantee the long-term validity of such electronic signatures through Adobe's own qualified electronic time stamp service, and through its integration with third party electronic time stamp services.

-In regard of the foregoing considerations, Adobe Sign, if configured accordingly, can be considered as a reliable electronic signature solution that allows one to manage an end-to-end signing process compliant with all types of electronic signatures available under the eIDAS Regulation.
+When properly configured, Adobe Sign is a reliable electronic signature solution that allows one to manage an end-to-end signing process compliant with all types of electronic signatures available under the eIDAS Regulation.
 Adobe Sign in particular allows users to configure and build workflows in accordance with the user's specific compliance, industry and risk profile.